reactioncommerce/reaction-docs/developer/core/event-hooks.md

 * afterCreateDefaultAdminUser - After default admin user is created (user is passed to all callbacks)
 * onJobServerStart - When the job server has started
 * onLogin - On user login.
 All Hooks must accept and return an options object
 * onImport{CollectionName} - Fired for each collection that gets imported.
-Gets passed the option to be imported and and expects that object to be returned, so imported objects can be modified by hooks.
+Gets passed the option to be imported and expects that object to be returned, so imported objects can be modified by hooks.